JSpeedie/G2ME-legacy/README.md

 ### The 'o' flag

 ```
-G2ME -p pr -o 2017pr
+G2ME -f pr -o 2017pr
 G2ME -o 2017pr
 ```

 Stands for **o**utput-path.
-The `-o` flag can be used in conjunction with the `-p` flag to, for instance, filter out players in the system who are not eligible to be on the pr.
+The `-o` flag can be used in conjunction with the `-f` flag to, for instance, filter out players in the system who are not eligible to be on the pr.
 Takes an argument of a file path where a pr is to be written.
-When the 2 flags are used together, `G2ME` outputs a sorted list of all the players listed in the file specified by `-p` into the file specified by `-o`.
-It can be used without the `-p` flag which will make it output a pr containing all players in `player_dir`.
+When the 2 flags are used together, `G2ME` outputs a sorted list of all the players listed in the file specified by `-f` into the file specified by `-o`.
+It can be used without the `-f` flag which will make it output a pr containing all players in `player_dir`.

 Example output (aka `2017pr` after running the command above):